microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 After heparin infusion, the pigs were euthanized with an intravenous dose (100 mg/kg) of pentobarbital (Euthanimal vet, VM Pharma).
 The external carotid artery was accessed by blunt dissection through the tissue of the ventral neck and cannulated (BD Venflon, 17G).
 After washing out the blood with PBS, the corresponding head side was selectively perfused with μAngiofil through the arterial tree.
-Otherwise, the perfusion was performed with the same approach as in the previously described mice experiments.
+Otherwise, the perfusion was performed using the same approach as in the previously described mouse experiments.
-After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in 4 % PFA solution at 4 °C.
+After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in 4% PFA solution at 4 °C.

 Mandibles were then scanned with a SkyScan 1273 (Fig. @fig:5).
 Imaging parameters included an acceleration voltage of 100 kV, a current of 80 μA, and an isotropic voxel size of 21 μm (panel A) or 9 μm (panels B and C).